rpmuller/ePubs/WesternPhilosophy.md

 I come now to the four ways in which the Roman Empire affected the history of culture.

-I. The direct effect of Rome on Greek thought.
+I. _The direct effect of Rome on Greek thought_.
 This begins in the second century BC, with two men, the historian Polybius, and the Stoic philosopher Panaetius.
 The natural attitude of the Greek to the Roman was one of contempt mingled with fear;